AEW Dynamite Diamond Ring: Dynamite Diamond Battle Royale

-Early matches (2019—2021)
+Early matches (2019–2021)

-The first match was on the November 20, 2019, episode of Dynamite, where Adam Page and MJF were the cowinners of the inaugural battle royal.
-MJF then defeated Page on the following week's episode of Dynamite to win the inaugural AEW Dynamite Diamond Ring.
-Wrestling veteran Diamond Dallas Page presented the ring to MJF.
-Then-AEW Executive Vice President and wrestler Cody Rhodes stated that the original ring was valued at US$42,000.
+The inaugural match, originally called the Dynamite Dozen Battle Royal, was held on the November 20, 2019, episode of Dynamite, where Adam Page and MJF were the cowinners.
+MJF then defeated Page in the Dynamite Diamond Final on the following week's episode of Dynamite to win the inaugural AEW Dynamite Diamond Ring.

-The second match occurred at the inaugural Winter Is Coming special of Dynamite on December 2, 2020.
+The second annual battle royal, which renamed it as the Dynamite Diamond Battle Royale, occurred at the inaugural Winter Is Coming special of Dynamite on December 2, 2020.
 MJF and Orange Cassidy were the co-winners.
 They faced each other on the following week's episode of Dynamite, where MJF defeated Cassidy to win the AEW Dynamite Diamond Ring for the second time.

-The third match occurred on the December 8, 2021, episode of Dynamite, with MJF and Dante Martin cowinning the battle royal.
-The two faced each other at the second annual Winter Is Coming special of Dynamite the following week.
-For this third year, the ring's design was updated with a new net worth of US$150,000.
-MJF defeated Martin by submission to win the AEW Dynamite Diamond Ring for the third time.
+The third annual battle royal occurred on the December 8, 2021, episode of Dynamite, with MJF and Dante Martin cowinning.
+The Dynamite Diamond Final took place at the second annual Winter Is Coming special of Dynamite the following week, where MJF won the ring for a third time.